electronicwhisper/electronicwhisper.github.com/thesis/onward/program transformation.md

 This is of course a deep challenge, but I believe we can better attack it with a shift in mindset.

 I suggest we shift our focus from program construction to program transformation.
 Instead of concentrating on the primitives and what we can build from them, we concentrate on the transformations we might want to apply to our program in various contexts.
 In other words, I'm suggesting we think of programs *operationally* rather than *reductively*.
-We define a program by its relationship to other (potential) programs, not by the atoms which constitute it.
+We define a program by its relationships to other (potential) programs, not by the atoms which constitute it.

 This is analogous to the shift in mindset from set theory to category theory.
 In set theory, we define a property of a set in terms of its elements.
 In category theory, we define a property of a set in terms of its relationships to other sets.